2. MPSD HPC system#

 You can view your current file system usage using the mpsd-quota command.
 Example output:

-username@mpsd-hpc-login2:~$ mpsd-quota
+user@mpsd-hpc-login2:~$ mpsd-quota

 location used avail use%